nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any mainstream OS as long as it has Java 11 or above installed.
+1. The app should work on any mainstream OS as long as it has Java 11 or above installed.
-2. Should be able to hold up to 1000 tags without sluggishness longer than 5 seconds.
+2. The app should be able to hold up to 1000 tags without sluggishness longer than 5 seconds.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The source code should be open source.
 5. The application should be usable by a tech-savvy NUS CS student who has never used a similar file management system before.